 As we saw in the previous section, we can use the SPT to tailor your modules' behavior to accommodate different multi-party communities.
-But what if I want to further customize the behavior of the application for a single Enterprpise within that multi-party community?
-For example, what if a particular Enterprise has asked me to build some special reports, or a custom integration interface?
+But what if I want to further customize the application's behavior for a single enterprise within that multi-party community?
+For example, what if a particular Enterprise has asked me to build special reports or a custom integration interface?

 The EPT layer is optional, so you will only create EPTs for those Enterprises where you want to implement variation.
 Furthermore, please note that these features are only available to users under that Enterprise; users from other enterprises (even if they are collaborating on the same transactions) will not be able to see any of the actions or other additions you make in the EPT.
 Thus it is intended to support Enterprise-private processes only.

-As many things are the same as they are in the MPT and SPT, this section will focus primarily on the differences.
+As many things are the same in the MPT and SPT, this section will focus primarily on the differences.

 - Enterprise Process Template (EPT) Project

 - Working With Interfaces

 - The UI MetaModel

 - REST Resources